Muthayavasan/vexa-bot/README.md

-# ✨ Nova AI — Python AI Chatbot
+# ✨ VEXA AI — Python AI Chatbot

 A complete, production-grade AI Chatbot application built **100% in Python** using **Streamlit**, with native support for the **Anthropic Claude API** and **OpenAI API**.